-While Pastor of MacArthur Park Lutheran Church, Paul has had three sabbaticals in which he has toured Germany; spent a week in retreat at Taize, France; toured the Holy Land; spent thirty days in a silent retreat with Jesuits; read numerous books; studied Spanish in Costa Rica; participated in national community organizer training; and participated in an emotional intelligence retreat.
+While Pastor of MacArthur Park Lutheran Church, Paul has had four sabbaticals in which he has toured Germany; spent a week in retreat at Taize, France; toured the Holy Land; spent thirty days in a silent retreat with Jesuits; read numerous books; studied Spanish in Costa Rica; participated in national community organizer training; prayed nine times a day with a group of Benedictine monks, and participated in an emotional intelligence retreat.

 The congregation and Paul have received two significant honors during his years in the congregation.
 In 1998 Paul was named Alum in Residence at Luther Seminary and taught and preached in St. Paul for several days.
 In 2003, MacArthur Park Lutheran was named San Antonio “Church of the Year” and received the Churchmanship Award from the Greater San Antonio Community of Churches.

 Paul has served the following Lutheran congregations, all in South Texas: Salem of Austin, Grace of Lockhart, St. Paul of Yorktown, St. John’s of Austin, and MacArthur Park of San Antonio.

 Paul’s hobbies include working out at a gym five days a week, solving Sudoku puzzles, reading several magazines, watching PBS, and keeping up with astronomy and meteorology.